WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduces \modelname{}, a Code \name{} fine-tuned Code LLM.
-The experimental results demonstrate that \modelname{} achieves SOTA performance surpassing all existing open-source Code LLMs on four widely recognized code generation benchmarks: HumanEval, HumanEval+, MBPP, and DS-1000.
-Furthermore, \modelname{} exhibits superior performance compared to the largest closed LLMs, including Anthropic's Claude and Google's Bard.

-\paragraph{Future Work.} Although our \modelname{} demonstrates impressive coding performance, as depicted in Figure~\ref{fig:pass1}, our model still falls significantly behind the SOTA LLM, GPT4.
-Therefore, future work will prioritize the enhancement of the Code \name{} method to further augment the performance of our model.
+This paper introduces \modelname{} models, the \cname{} fine-tuned Code LLMs.
+The experimental results demonstrate that \modelname{} models achieve SOTA performance surpassing all existing open-source Code LLMs on five widely recognized code generation benchmarks: HumanEval, HumanEval+, MBPP, DS-1000 and MultiPL-E. Notably, \modelname{} \textit{15B} model surpasses some of the well-known closed LLMs, such as Claude and Bard.
+Additionally, \modelname{} \textit{34B} achieves a HumanEval score comparable to GPT3.5 (ChatGPT) and surpasses it on the HumanEval+ benchmark.
+Furthermore, our analysis underscores the pivotal role of instruction complexity in enhancing performance.
+For future work, as depicted in Figure~\ref{fig:pass1}, our model still falls significantly behind the SOTA LLM, GPT4.
+Therefore, future work will further augment the performance of our model.

-\paragraph{Broader Impact.} Similar to the other LLMs, our \modelname{} could also generate unethical, harmful, or misleading information.
-Therefore, future research to address the ethical and societal implications is needed.